 New Year’s resolutions can motivate positive growth, which is what most of us want to achieve in the year to come.
 I wanted to try something different this year.
 Instead of setting resolutions to do (or not do) something, I’m setting positive new year intentions for how I want to feel, be, and experience my experiences.

-Resolutions can seem obligatory after a while–If we slack on our goals, it’s hard not to feel like a failure.
-Cultivating new healthy habits can be overwhelming if we set lofty expectations, especially if it’s coming from a place of perceived lack (which many new year resolutions do) and especially if we’re trying to change more than one thing at a time.
+Resolutions can seem obligatory after a while.
+If we slack on our goals, it’s hard not to feel like a failure.
+Cultivating new healthy habits can be overwhelming if we set lofty expectations, especially if it’s coming from a place of perceived lack and especially if we’re trying to change more than one thing at a time.